stalniy/casl/packages/casl-vue/README.md

 </script>
 ```

-**Note**: I don't recommend to manage more than 1 `Ability` instance in the app
+**Note**: I don't recommend trying to manage more than one `Ability` instance in the app
 because this contradicts to the main goal of CASL: keep all permissions in a single place and manage them from the single location (`Ability` instance).

 ### 5. `Can` component

-There is an alternative way how you can check your permissions in the app, by using `Can` component.
+There is an alternative way you can check your permissions in the app by using the `Can` component.
 To enable this feature you need to register it globally:

 ```js
 import Vue from 'vue'